• About the Author

 Tags

-poem, editing, in the dollhouse we all wait, weed killer, horrific scribes, christmas baking
+christmas baking, editing, horrific scribes, in the dollhouse we all wait, poem, weed killer

 I’m going to spend most of the day making Christmas treats: chocolate fudge, Christmas crack, and snickerdoodles.
 For some reason, my fudge has been too dry for years, and I still don’t know why.
 I’ve been making some changes to the recipe, with no luck.
 This year, I’m using different chips.
 If that doesn’t work, I might try using different chips and proper butter (basically, wondering if the candy doesn’t have enough fat, due to recipe changes in chocolate chips and standard butter).
 If that doesn’t work, I guess I just accept that it’s going to be dry.
 It’s still really tasty.